mui/material-ui/docs/src/pages/customization/themes/themes.md

 For instance, you can have a look at the [Button](/api/button/#css).
 Alternatively, you can always have a look at the [implementation](https://github.com/mui-org/material-ui/blob/next/packages/material-ui/src/Button/Button.js).

-### Properties
+### Default props

-You can also apply properties on all the instances of a component type.
+You can change the default props of all the Material-UI components.
 We expose a `props` key in the `theme` for this use case.

 ```js